Antisemitism in South Africa: Post Apartheid era

 In May 1998, a Cape community radio station run by a Muslim organisation and aimed at Muslims, Radio 786 broadcast a programme denying the Holocaust.
 The resulting legal action brought by the South African Jewish Board of Deputies remains unresolved after 14 years.
 Radio 786 refuses to apologise to the Jewish community and has stood by its version of events.

-The 2001 Durban Conference against Racism (CAR) meeting was marked by clashes over the Middle East and the legacy of slavery, and coincided with attacks on Israel and anti-Israel demonstrations at a parallel conference of non-governmental organisations.
-Canada, followed by the U.S. and Israel walked out midway through the 2001 conference over a draft resolution that, in their opinion, singled out Israel for criticism and likened Zionism to racism.

 In 2009, South Africa's deputy foreign minister Fatima Hajaig claimed that "Jewish money controls America and most Western countries."
 Her comments prompted criticism by Foreign Minister Nkosazana Dlamini-Zuma and a reported "dressing down" by then President Kgalema Motlanthe.
-She subsequently apologised on two separate occasions for her remarks.
+Subsequently, Hajaig apologised on two separate occasions for her remarks.

 In 2013, ANC Western Cape leader Marius Fransman claimed ninety-eight percent of land and property owners in Cape Town are "white" and "Jewish".
 The allegation turned out to be false.

 During the Rhodes Must Fall protests, President of the Students' Representative Council of the University of the Witwatersrand Mcebo Dlamini, who was leader of the protests, stated he "loved" Hitler because Hitler "knew" that Jews "were up to no good", admired Hitler's "charisma" and claimed that "Jews are devils" and were "uncircumcised in heart".
 His comments were denounced by the South African Jewish Board of deputies, but were supported by the Rhodes Must Fall movement.